Here’s a question from Kevin:

 Load data from Access into CSV and Excel

-- Get started by opening your your MS Access database file.
+- Get started by opening your your Microsoft Access database file.

 - In the left hand side, you’ll notice the All Access Objects view.